martin726/f22_soci301_syllabus/Syllabus/general_components/contacting_professor.md

 ## Communication policy
-When contacting your about the course, please send message through "Message Your Professor" in BlackBoard.
+When contacting your about the course, please send message through "Message Your Professor" in Canvas.
 I check messages three times per day, Monday thru Friday, between 9:00 AM and 6:00 PM.
 Please allow up to 24-48 hours for a response during the week.
 If you contact on the weekend, expect a reply the following Monday.

 - Requesting help: If you miss a class meeting, you should…